Sage/carbon-factory/docs/first-time-installation.md

 npm install
 ```

-* Run Gulp to recompile assets when file changes are made:
+* Run Gulp to recompile assets when file changes are made.
+When finished it will display a message of `assets are compiled!` - it will then continue to run and listen for any file changes, triggering a recompile when a file updates.

 ```
 gulp